 Establishing operational management practices in the cloud

 - Hybrid monitoring: Many customers have already made a substantial investment in System Center Operations Manager.
 For those customers, this guide to hybrid monitoring helps to compare and contrast the cloud-native reporting tools with Operations Manager tooling.
-This comparison will make it easier to decide which tools to leverage for operational management.
+This comparison will make it easier to decide which tools to use for operational management.

 Both of these best practices build towards a future state methodology for operations management.

-Business Alignment: In the Manage methodology, all workloads are classified by criticality and business value.
+Business alignment: In the Manage methodology, all workloads are classified by criticality and business value.
 That classification can then be measured through an impact analysis, which calculates the lost value associated with performance degradation or business interruptions.
 Using that tangible revenue impact, cloud operations teams can work with the business to establish a commitment that balances cost and performance.

 Additional guidance like the Design Review Framework (Codename: Cloud Design Principles) can aid in making detailed architectural decisions regarding each workload, within the disciplines above.

-This section of the cloud adoption framework will build on each of these topics to mature cloud operations within your organization.
+This section of the Cloud Adoption Framework will build on each of these topics to mature cloud operations within your organization.